 As part of developing features for emergency services, 4C has partnered with Vinnova, the Swedish Innovation Agency.
 This has led to an integrated drone control solution, which enables a user to fly a drone directly in the Exonaut app to get a bird’s eye view of an incident as it evolves.
 The live stream can be viewed in the app by the team on the ground and by the command centre.

-Discover how you can build your risk, business continuity and crisis management capability with our services and Exonaut® software solutions.
-Book a meeting with one of our expert consultants to discuss your requirements.
+Discover how you can build your risk, business continuity and crisis management capability with our expert services.
+Book a free consultation with one of our consultants to discuss your requirements.